 - a.
 Observers, (including coaches with students in the round) are permitted to attend any debates.
 Electronic (audio and/or video) recording of the debates shall be prohibited without prior consent of the IHSA.
 Scouting is not allowed. - b.
 Competitors are not allowed to attend debates while they are still competing. - 5.
 Matching of Teams and Drawing Procedures: - a.
+The State Final Manager will create a list of all judges, as posted by coaches in the Joy of Tournaments.
+Judge changes at registration will not be reflected.
+Each team will be given the opportunity to strike judges for the duration of the preliminary rounds, based upon the judge - b.
 There will be a random drawing to determine pairings for Rounds 1 and 2.
-Subsequent preliminary rounds should be power matched, high-low within brackets. - b.
+Subsequent preliminary rounds should be power matched, high-low within brackets. - c.
 If there are at least forty (40) teams in the tournament, debaters advancing to the octa-final round will be paired according to a bracket prepared by the Tournament Committee.
 If there are at least eighty-five (85) teams, elimination rounds will begin with double octa-finals (top 32).
-If there are less than 40 teams, elimination rounds will begin with quarterfinals. - c.
+If there are less than 40 teams, elimination rounds will begin with quarterfinals. - d.
 If in the elimination rounds, teams from the same school are necessarily paired against each other, they may either debate to determine a winner or the coach of the school involved may designate one of the teams as the winner of the round.
-Elimination brackets will not be altered to prevent such pairings. - d.
+Elimination brackets will not be altered to prevent such pairings.

+- e.
 In the elimination rounds, sides will be determined by a flip of a coin, unless they have met previously.
-In such cases the debaters will switch sides. - 6.
+In such cases the debaters will switch sides. - f.
+At the start of each elimination round, a list of possible judges for each round will be created by the IHSA.
+A head coach or assistant coach from each team in the round will have 5 minutes to strike one judge from the list for that round. - 6.
 Advancement and Determination of Winners: The highest-ranking teams will be paired for elimination rounds on Saturday. - 7.
 Ties: Speaker points will break ties.